Blendify/blender-manual/blender_docs/manual/editors/3dview/selecting.rst

 This option allows the selection of every single object that belongs to a given layer, visible or not, in one single command.

 ..
-Comment: <!--Not implemented yet?:
+Comment: Not implemented yet?:
-   This selection is added to anything that was already selected at that moment. --> .
+   This selection is added to anything that was already selected at that moment.

 Options
 ^^^^^^^

-In the *Tool Shelf* --> *Select by Layer* the following options are available:
+In the :menuselection:`Tool Shelf --> Select by Layer` the following options are available:

 Match
    The match type for selection.